BuildForSDG/wasteCoin-Backend/README.md

 2.  area two (e.g you want people to opt-in and try using your staging app at staging.project-name.com and report any bugs via a form)
 3.  area three (e.g here is the zoom link to our end-of sprint webinar, join and provide feedback as a stakeholder if you can)
 ## Acknowledgements
 Team -105 wants to explicitly thank [Facebook](https://facebook.com) and [Andela](https://andela.com) for their support and assistance throughout this project.
+Special shoutout to [Sam Esidem](https://github.com/esidem), [Charles Odili](www.linkedin.com/in/charlesodili), [Amaka Mbaegbu](www.linkedin.com/in/amymbaegbu/) and [Cliff Gor](www.linkedin.com/in/cliff-gor/) for their assitance, patience and availability to help us through our difficulties.
 ## LICENSE
 MIT